-Naturally, the players that have worn the Laker uni, therefore, have left a trail of high-priced cards in their wake.
+The Lakers are one of the NBA’s flagship franchises.
+From Minneapolis to Los Angeles, the Lakers’ history runs deep.
+Naturally, the players that have worn the Laker uni have left a trail of high-priced cards in their wake.

-Preemptive apology to modern Laker fans: we’ve compiled a list of the most valuable Laker player cards during years that they were Lakers.
+Preemptive apology to modern Laker fans: we’ve compiled a list of the most valuable Laker player cards during the years that they were Lakers.
 LeBron’s rookie card doesn’t qualify, nor does Shaq’s.
-Kobe’s does, though.
+Kobe does, though.

 Reader note: we included each Laker on this list only once.

-“All-time” is a serious distinction befitting names like Magic, Kobe, and Kareem.
+“All-time” is a severe distinction befitting names like Magic, Kobe, and Kareem.
 We didn’t choose these cards lightly.

 1996 Kobe Bryant Topps Chrome Refractor #138